What is Tracker?

 - Model overlays are automatically synchronized and scaled to the video for direct visual comparison with the real world.

-- New Data Tracks use data from external models including EjsS simulations.
+- New Data Tracks display data from external models including EjsS simulations.

 - Free Xuggle video engine plays and records most formats (mov/avi/flv/mp4/wmv etc) on Windows/OSX/Linux.